 It is possible to define a timer that measures how long the specialist took in the activity and configure the workflow to take this timer into account according to the statuses of the orders.
 Timers can only count time in units of an activity, so the workflow must be configured based on the organization’s process information.

-To facilitate the use of stopwatches, Aranda FIELD SERVICE enables three types of stopwatches by default: Attention Time, Runtime and Solution Time.
+To facilitate the use of stopwatches, Aranda FIELD SERVICE enables three types of default stopwatches: Attention Time, Runtime and Solution Time, which have the following characteristics:

 - Attention Time Stopwatch: The tool creates the Attention Time timer by default.
 It measures the total time from when an order is registered until a specialist arrives to work at the customer’s location.